thonatt/CSL/README.md

 ### Naming variables

 Because C++ objects do not have names, it is not possible to forward directly the CSL variable names to the GLSL output.
-As a consequence, CSL will perfom automatic variable naming. **This has no effect when actually compiling the shader on the GPU**.
-Still, it may have a big impact on the shader readability.
+As a consequence, CSL will perfom automatic variable naming. **It has no effect when actually compiling the shader on the GPU**.
+Still, it has a big impact on the shader readability.

 <details>
-    <summary>Show example</summary>
+    <summary>Automatic naming example</summary>
 <table>
   <tr>
     <th>Code with automatic naming</th>